Grover Cleveland: Tariffs

 Another contentious financial issue at the time was the protective tariff.
 These tariffs had been implemented as a temporary measure during the civil war to protect American industrial interests but remained in place after the war.
 While it had not been a central point in his campaign, Cleveland's opinion on the tariff was that of most Democrats: that the tariff ought to be reduced.
 Republicans generally favored a high tariff to protect American industries.
 American tariffs had been high since the Civil War, and by the 1880s the tariff brought in so much revenue that the government was running a surplus.

 In 1886, a bill to reduce the tariff was narrowly defeated in the House.
 The tariff issue was emphasized in the Congressional elections that year, and the forces of protectionism increased their numbers in the Congress, but Cleveland continued to advocate tariff reform.
 As the surplus grew, Cleveland and the reformers called for a tariff for revenue only.
 His message to Congress in 1887 (quoted at right) highlighted the injustice of taking more money from the people than the government needed to pay its operating expenses.
 Republicans, as well as protectionist northern Democrats like Samuel J. Randall, believed that American industries would fail without high tariffs, and they continued to fight reform efforts.
 Roger Q. Mills, chairman of the House Ways and Means Committee, proposed a bill to reduce the tariff from about 47% to about 40%.
 After significant exertions by Cleveland and his allies, the bill passed the House.
 The Republican Senate failed to come to an agreement with the Democratic House, and the bill died in the conference committee.
 Dispute over the tariff persisted into the 1888 presidential election.

 Foreign policy, 1885–1889

-Cleveland was a committed non-interventionist who had campaigned in opposition to expansion and imperialism.
+Cleveland was a committed noninterventionist who had campaigned in opposition to expansion and imperialism.
 He refused to promote the previous administration's Nicaragua canal treaty, and generally was less of an expansionist in foreign relations.
 Cleveland's Secretary of State, Thomas F. Bayard, negotiated with Joseph Chamberlain of the United Kingdom over fishing rights in the waters off Canada, and struck a conciliatory note, despite the opposition of New England's Republican Senators.
 Cleveland also withdrew from Senate consideration of the Berlin Conference treaty which guaranteed an open door for U.S. interests in the Congo.